 Why are System Laws Vital for Both Work and Personal Life?

-The story of the couple highlights how ignoring system laws can shake the foundation of personal bonds.
+If couple ignoring system laws this shake the foundation of personal bonds.
 Sure, one argument won’t likely end their relationship, and chances are they’ll patch things up.
-But, if such misunderstandings and violations keep happening over time, the emotional baggage piles up.
+But, if misunderstandings and violations keep happening over time, the emotional baggage piles up.
 From what we have seen by working with countless clients facing these issues, there’s often a last straw that breaks the camel’s back.

 In the business world, the stakes are even higher.
 A total system breakdown can have a domino effect.
 Staff might quit or face layoffs.
 Customers could jump ship, or firms might cut ties with long-standing clients.
 Efficiency goes down the drain, leadership might get an overhaul, succession plans could go haywire, and the list goes on.